fynv/ScoreDraft/docs/intro_eng.md

     <source type="audio/mpeg" src="example5.mp3"/>
 </audio>

 First, set **is_vocal** to **true**.
 Second, instead of defining a **instrument**, here we need a **singer**.
 Most of the cases, a **converter** needs to be given to handle syllable connections.
 If the voicebank is defined in CZMode, simply add **CZMode: true**.
-Third, add a **utau** field to incldue the phonetic symbols.
+Third, add an **utau** field to include the phonetic symbols.
 Syllables are separated by spaces, with a dot at the end of each sentence.
 A rest 'r' in the **content** code also marks the end of a sentence.
 Each syllable is mapped to 1 note by default.
 Slurs can be used so that multiple notes can be mapped to a syllable.

 ### Reference